wangbingjie/blast/docs/usage/batch.rst

 This will spin up a local version of Blast that will take your batch of transients as input and process them.
 Results will be periodically written to your results file.
 When all transients have been processed or are blocked the containers will all exit.
-The format of the results file is specified by the :doc:`blast API <web_api>`.
+The format of the results file is specified by the :doc:`Blast API <web_api>`.